Musical Chemistry: The Elements of Expression

 Students will engage in interactive workshops that bring a creative lens to the study of rhythm (using inspiration from Ghanaian drumming), harmony (looking through the shared sounds of classical, jazz, and contemporary music), and sound (through composition and improvisation using both acoustic piano and electronic media).

 Additional workshop topics will include:

 Students, families, and teachers will be invited to a pair of short performances by Dr. Kim and Dr. Kim during camp week.

 All students, family, teachers, and friends are invited to view the SPI 2021 Recital which will be broadcast over the UCM Music YouTube Channel youtube.com/UCMMusic on Friday June 25 at 7pm.

-UCM Summer Piano Institute is for students who were in grades 7-12 during the 2019-20 academic year, and have had at least three years of private piano instruction.
-Graduated seniors about to enter college are welcome to attend!
+UCM Summer Piano Institute is for students who completed grades 7-12 during the 2020-21 academic year, and have had at least three years of private piano instruction.

 B.M. and M.M., Indiana University